So here is my take on an ohm’s law explanation using a power wheel as an anology.

 - Have voltage (V) and amperage (I) and need resistance (R)?
 Cover up R. V / I = R.

-- Finally the most important to us vapers, when you have voltage (V) and resistance (R) and need to know the amperage (I) that a coil will pull from the battery?
+- Finally the most important to us vapers, when you have voltage (V - 4.2 volts of a fully charged battery)) and resistance (R - the measured ohm rating of the coil) and need to know the amperage (I) that a coil will pull from the battery?
 Cover the I and we get V / R = I. This is the formula we will use the most when rebuilding coils.
 We can control our voltage with VV devices and we can control our resistance with different coils, so we almost always have V and R and need to find amperage (I) to verify we’re safe.

-Ohm's Law Calculator -- Hate formulas or math?
+Ohm's Law Calculator for mechanical mods -- Hate formulas or math?
 For those of us who are math challenged like myself you can use this Ohm's Law calculator link.

 Section 4: Closing Remarks & Some Tips